PiJoules/atchannel/README.md

 # [@channel](http://atchannel.space/)
-The goal of this website is to replicate the @channel from the anime Steins;Gate as much as possible.
-On the website, you are able to switch between the designs portrayed in both the anime and visual novel.
+The goal of this website is to replicate the @channel from the anime Steins;Gate as much as possible (making this basically a parody of 4chan).
+Here you will find various channels dedicated to a variety of topics created by users.
+Users do not need to register an account before participating in a channel.

+## Installation
+Before cloning this repo, make sure you have `pip` and `python 2.7.x` installed.
+The

 **@channel as portrayed in the anime**
 !["@channel as portrayed in anime"](static/img/@channel.gif "@channel as portrayed in the anime")